nest/nestml/doc/running.rst

      - False
    * - codegen_opts
      - Optional[Mapping[str, Any]]
      - (Optional) A JSON equivalent Python dictionary containing additional options for the target platform code generator.
-These options are specific to a given target platform, see for example :ref:`Running NESTML with custom templates`.
+A list of available options can be found under the section "Code generation options" for your intended target platform on the page :ref:`Running NESTML`.

 A typical script for the NEST Simulator target could look like the following.
 First, import the function: